Call for Papers: Interdisciplinary Graduate Research Colloquium

 - The submission form will require your proposal title, a 500-word abstract, CV, and a brief personal research statement describing the relationship of your research to the broader classical liberal tradition.

-- IHS will provide accepted participants with a room at Towson University, shared with another participant, Thursday night through Sunday morning, along with meals throughout the weekend.
+- IHS will provide accepted participants with a room at a local hotel, shared with another participant, Friday night through Sunday morning, along with meals throughout the weekend.

 - Accepted participants will be eligible for a travel stipend to cover airfare or ground transportation to and from the colloquium.